paroda/archx/Setup.md

 # Arch Linux

-This will guide you on how to create a new VirtualBox guest VM running Arch Linux.
+This will guide you on how to create a new VMWare Player guest VM running Arch Linux.

-## Create a VBox VM
+## Create a new Virtual Machine

 Create a new virtual machine with following specs:

 * CPU: 8
 * RAM: 8 GB
-* HDD: 20 GB [archX.vdi]
+* HDD: 20 GB [archX.vmdk]
 * Display
-  - Video Memory: 256 MB
+  - Video Memory: 2 GB
-  -  Graphics Controller: VMSVGA (or VBoxSVGA if any issue)
+  - Enable 3D acceleration: yes
 * Network: [default NAT]
-  - Port Forward: SSH - 22 --> 22

 ## Install Arch Linux